 Classroom Visits - Each year personnel from Public Safety are invited into different academic courses to participate in discussions or research with students and faculty members.
 Discussions have included Sexual Assault law, Surveillance in Society, and Police/Community Relations.
-Personnel from Public Safety are also participating in a research project on the biomechanisms and psychology involved in law enforcement firearms training and use with students and faculty from several academic departments.

 Safety Walk - A Safety Walk is conducted each year to determine if external lighting is adequate.
 Facilities Management and DPS personnel walking the campus after dark with students to ascertain if lighting levels are adequate perform the survey.
 Shrubbery and vegetation are also assessed with regard to personal safety.
 Security needs are also taken into consideration on these survey tours.
 These departments invite participation from the college community in identifying areas in need of improvement.